-Several of Julia’s former singing students have careers in opera, professional choral singing, and musical theatre.
-Three of Julia’s former singing students are currently studying Singing Performance at Conservatoires in the UK.
-Many of Julia’s students gain choral scholarships at Oxford, Cambridge and King’s College, London, and one former student was an X Factor finalist!
+As a teacher, I have helped students on their way to careers in opera, professional choral singing, and musical theatre.
+I have been instrumental in getting students onto Conservatoire and Vocational College courses in Singing Performance and Musical Theatre.
+I have helped many students gain choral scholarships at Oxford, Cambridge, Durham, York and King’s College, London, and one former student was an X Factor finalist!
 Many more enjoy their singing for pleasure.